As an Amazon Associate I earn from qualifying purchases.

-This keto peanut butter frosting is healthy as it uses no sugars.
-It also uses no sugar alcoholas to keep the carbs low, but it’s still sweet.
+This frosting is healthy as it uses no sugars.
+It also uses no sugar alcohols to keep the carbs low, but it's still sweet.
 I promise.

 There's no sugar alcoholas, such as erthritol, because some people can get an upset stomach with them and they would also add to the total carbs of the recipe.

 All of my recipes are under 10 total carbs.